 Otherwise, they will shrink and melt the minute they hit the oven.

-This will keep them from rising up in the middle.
+Press the foil down against the crust.
+This will keep crusts from rising up in the middle while they bake.
 No other weight is necessary.
-Save foil.
-It’s reusable.

 Do it quickly, but gently.
 These are a bit fragile.
 On the other hand, they taste like a cookie so the broken ones make great eating all by themselves.
 (The crusts NEVER sticks to the silicone molds.
 I can’t recommend them enough.)